• Skip to primary navigation

 • Eating protein within 30-60 minutes after a tough or long workout to help promote muscle repair and recovery.

-Forkful of cottage cheese protein pancakes
+Forkful of cottage cheese protein pancakes resting on a white plate.

-And a bonus here: these bad boys are incredibly easy to make.
 First, you’re going to grab a cup of oats and toss ‘em in a blender.
 I like a single serve blender because the clean up is easy, but you can use a regular size blender too.
 The goal is to grind the oats down a bit so they become more like a course flour than full rolled oats.
 (Don’t skip this step – the texture will be off if you do).

-After that, you just add the eggs, cottage cheese, vanilla, and cinnamon to the blender along with the oats.
+After that, you just add the eggs, cottage cheese, baking powder, vanilla, and cinnamon to the blender along with the oats.
 Blend it up for a few seconds until you have a nice uniform batter, and then cook ‘em like you would normal pancakes.

 As a heads up, the batter and pancakes will be thinner than normal pancakes – they won’t be quite as fluffy.
 But they still taste ah-mazing!